Atlassian Implementation – The Capabilities You Need for Guaranteed Returns

 System Architecture Knowledge and Experience of Atlassian Stack

 • Implementing Atlassian tools might seem like a great value add for your organization.
 However, the Atlassian ecosystem offers 10+ products and 4000+ plugins in the area of Software Engineering, Customer Support, IT Ops, and Business functions.
-Having the right mix of ALM, CI/CD, and DevOps domain knowledge and Atlassian tools are crucial to design a solution for your business needs.
+Having the right mix of ALM, CI/CD, and DevOps domain knowledge and Atlassian solution partner are crucial to design a solution for your business needs.
 If you have a hybrid setup of Atlassian and non-Atlassian tools for your ALM and DevOps needs, that adds to the complexity.

 • Atlassian provides three deployment options for its products – Server, Cloud, and Datacenter.
 Choosing the right deployment option requires both business insight and experience in technology evolution.